-We aspire for all medical teams in the interventional rooms to be free from wearing heavy and limiting protective apparel while being protected from hazardous radiation, relieving them from orthopedic injuries and life threatening illness.
+We aspire for all medical teams in the interventional rooms to be free from wearing heavy and limiting protective apparel while being protected from hazardous radiation, relieving them from orthopedic injuries and life threatening illnesses.

 Recent tests show significant reduction in the amount of radiation that reaches the body of the medical team members around the room.

 The Radiaction system reduced the scattered radiation by over 97% for the entire team, in comparison to 93% with a standard lead apron, that does not cover the head, hands and legs.
-The tests showed the great value of our technology in providing better protection than current standard to everyone, everywhere around the interventional suite.
+The tests showed the great value of our technology in providing better protection than current standard solutions to everyone, everywhere around the interventional suite.

 With over 12 years of experience in R&D management, Jonathan has a unique mix of hands on experience and strategic overview.

 Prior to Radiaction, Jonathan directed an R&D team in the Ballistic Missile Defense field at WALES Ltd, heading cutting edge studies for Departments of Defense of various countries.